Updated: Apr 23

 Dubrovnik, Croatia: A very beautiful walled old city filled with too many tourists.

 Glasgow, UK: Visited with good friends over an Aperol Spritz and met the Connacht Rugby team (does it get any better than that!).
-Attended a confirmation at St. Aloysius Church which contains the only Last Supper painting I've ever seen that that has Jesus and his Apostles gathered 'round a U-shaped table (like they were at a business conference).
+Attended a confirmation at St. Aloysius Church which contains the only Last Supper painting I've ever seen that has Jesus and his Apostles gathered 'round a U-shaped table (like they were at a business conference).

 Warsaw, Poland: Visited the Warsaw Rising Museum and took a class to learn how to make pierogi and drink wódka.